damphyr/gaudi/doc/README.md

 Additionally, third party tools are saved under tools/ and the default scaffolding task will copy the Gaudi sources under tools/build/lib.

-The following image shows the structure created by the new:project scaffolding task offered by Gaudi:
+The following image shows the structure created by the gaudi gem:

 ![directory structure](directory_structure.png)